Subject Leader: David Smith & Poppy McKeown

 While every child is working on the same activities, one might finish just a few questions while another reaches the final challenge in the same time.
 All students have opportunities to develop reasoning and solve problems as well as develop fluency.
 Differentiation can be achieved, for example, through varying the degree of support provided, using enabling and extending questions, and providing or asking for alternative representations.

-The impact of our mathematics curriculum is that our children across all attainment levels are able to move through the curriculum at a similar pace.
-Teachers are able to use their professional judgment at all times which means that children are given sufficient time to not only learn but also practise each area of maths before moving on to a new one, this means children are able to develop a deeper, fluent understanding of each area of maths.
+The impact of the mathematics curriculum is that our children across all attainment levels are able to move through the curriculum at a similar pace.
+Teachers are able to use their professional judgment at all times which means that children are given sufficient time to learn, practise and embed each area of maths before moving on to a new one; children develop a deeper, fluent understanding of each area of maths.

 Useful Online Resources